Signed in as:

 Also, be aware, that many community providers (“civilian providers”) also have backlogs…so sometimes getting a referral to community care may not be much faster.
 It’s a health care issue across the board – not always VA-specific.

-Important to utilize is all VAMCs and CBOCs have patient advocates – so please connect with yours and create a relationship.
+Additionally, Important to utilize is all VAMCs and CBOCs have patient advocates – so please connect with yours and create a relationship.